 Cirsium vulgare

-This species has mostly been documented along roadsides and highly disturbed, but it has been found escaping into natural areas on the Kodiak Archipelago.
+This species has mostly been documented along roadsides and highly disturbed areas, but it has been found escaping into natural areas on the Kodiak Archipelago.
 Not only are the prickles a nuisance, its seeds can persist in the soil for a long time, possibly 20 years or more.

 Oxeye Daisy